cibolabs/pixeldriller/profiles/README.md

 | ProcessPool(numworkers=20) | 272 |

 The thread pool may or may not be helpful.
 The results were variable.
-Multi-processing was fastest, but the points are shared across items, thus processes, and so their state might not be set correctly.
-I need to run some tests to confirm if this is a problem if we decide to use Process Pools.
+Multiple threads were fastest.
+I'm not confident about using multiple processes because the points are shared across Items (thus processes), and so their state might not be set correctly once all items are processed.
+I need to run some tests if we decide to use Process Pools.

 I think the bottom line is that this is a wicked problem.
 The root of the evil being that the points are sparsely disributed across the landscape resulting